Louis-DR/OmniCores-BuildingBlocks/sources/arbiter/balanced_round_robin_arbiter/balanced_round_robin_arbiter.md

 ## Operation

-The internal pointer `rotating_pointer` is incremented at each cycle and wraps around.
-If the parameter `ROTATE_ON_GRANT` is set to `1`, the pointer is incremented only when a grant is given.
+An internal mask separates the channels in two regions, high and low priority.
+The mask is updated at each cycle (or only when a grant is given if the parameter `ROTATE_ON_GRANT` is set to `1`).
+When updated, the mask is shifted to the left.
+When the mask is only a single one at the MSB, it wraps back to being all ones.

-This variant uses one `static_priority_arbiter` for each request channel.
-Each `static_priority_arbiter` computes the priority with the `requests` vector rotated to a different value between 0 and `SIZE` and its `grant` vector is rotated back, then the expected `grant` vector is selected by a multiplexer using the `rotating_pointer`.

-The faster operation of this variant is obtained by the parallel computation of the core arbitration, but at the cost of more logic.
-It also uses the `"fast"` variant of the `static_priority_arbiter`.
+The `requests` vector is masked to get the high priority request.
+The low priority requests vector is just the `requests` vector.
+We don't need to mask off the high priority channels for the low priority `requests` vector.
+The grant for each region is calculated by a pair of static priority arbiters.

+If a grant is given in the high priority region, then it is the final `grant`.
+Else, the `grant` is given to the low priority region (if any grant is given there as well).

+This variant is a balanced option between the small and fast variants.
+It uses a pair of static priority arbiters compared to one per channel for the fast variant, and it doesn't require the pair of barrel rotators of the small variant (replaced by an AND and MUX stages).

 ## Paths